Quick Finder »

 History and acquisition activities

-JLL achieved another year of record revenue and profitability in 2014.
+2015 marked another outstanding year of record revenue and profit at JLL.

 G2 | Strengthen our leading position in Corporate Solutions

 In 2015, we continued to build our leading position delivering integrated real estate outsourcing services to corporate clients in all parts of the world.
 Corporate occupiers focused actively on restructuring their portfolios and leasing new space to attract and retain top talent in an increasingly competitive business environment.
 And businesses in all parts of the world worked to manage their real estate expenses more effectively by outsourcing real estate services to trusted advisors.

 As just one example of the momentum and strong client relationships we have established in this business, banking and financial services firm HSBC extended our assignment to provide facilities management services across its 55 million-square-foot global real estate portfolio for an additional three years.
 We will remain HSBC's global provider until 2021.

 During 2015, we provided corporate facility management services for 1.3 billion square feet of client real estate, a 17 percent increase from 2014.
 We had 137 new business wins, expanded existing relationships with 75 clients and won 35 contract renewals.